The Disney Dining Plan is very popular, but the specifics can be a little confusing, so let me break it down for you…

 In a word, cost.
 It’s pricey, especially if you end up paying full price for your trip entirely.
 If you don’t want any buffets (set prices) and intend to eat at “off the menu” restaurants, you control your costs, and the total cost of your dining plan may be more than you would pay.
 And it’s a lot of food!

-HOW DOES FREE DINING WORK?? (note: the booking window for 2018 Free Dining has closed, the following is just for info purposes)
+HOW DOES FREE DINING WORK?? (note: the booking window for 2019 Free Dining just opened!)

-Simply put, Disney has released a “free dining promo” the last several fall seasons annually, and 2018 was the latest.
+Simply put, Disney has released a “free dining promo” the last several fall seasons annually, and on January 2, 2019, they dropped one for Summer & Fall 2019!
 For value and moderates, guests can get the Quick Service plan complementary, and for Deluxe stays, guests can get the regular Disney Dining plan complementary.
 For an upcharge, guests staying in value or moderate resorts can upgrade to the regular Disney Dining Plan.

 Contact me for details and to get your trip booked!